Some examples of my work:

-I will be reading with Rory Waterman and Caroline Smith and readers Jean Woollard, Sarah Chatwin and Mark Unwin at an event at the Bloomsbury Festival on 18 October featuring poems of politics and engagement.
+I read with Rory Waterman and Caroline Smith and readers Jean Woollard, Sarah Chatwin and Mark Unwin at an event at the Bloomsbury Festival on 18 October featuring poems of politics and engagement.

 Poetry Marathon 9 September